hyperledger/besu-docs/docs/Tutorials/Kubernetes/Deploy-Charts.md

 ### 8. Deploy RPC or Transaction nodes

-An RPC node is simply a node that can be used to make public transactions or perform read heavy operations such as when connected to a chain explorer like [BlockScout](https://blockscout.com/xdai/mainnet/)
+An RPC node is simply a node that can be used to make public transactions or perform read heavy operations such as when connected to a chain explorer like [BlockScout](https://github.com/blockscout/blockscout).

 The RPC override
 [values.yml](https://github.com/ConsenSys/quorum-kubernetes/blob/master/helm/values/reader.yml) for the
-StatefulSet looks identical to that of the validators above, and will create it's own node keys before the node starts
+StatefulSet looks identical to that of the validators above, and will create it's own node keys before the node starts.

 To deploy an RPC node: